 A request for Federal Court Review can take anywhere from 6 months or more.
 At this point, the case is no longer in the SSA’s hands.
 It is up to the Federal Court to schedule your hearing and decide on the case.

 There are multiple levels of appeal for you to go through.
 They include 4 different levels: reconsideration, hearing with an Administrative Law Judge,

 The first level is Reconsideration.
 By requesting reconsideration your application will be reviewed again by someone who was not involved in your first application process.

 If you would like to meet the committee in person, you can attend a conference and explain why you disagree with the decision.
 You may also bring witnesses.
-If you have the representation they may also attend the conference with you.
+If you have representation they may also attend the conference with you.

 Once you request reconsideration, the SSA will go over all the information you submitted and your proof.
-If you have more documentation you can provide for Social Security to look at then submit the documents during the reconsideration period.
+If you have more documentation you can provide it for Social Security to look at then submit the documents during the reconsideration period.